 Gold prices have fluctuated widely in recent years and there is no assurance that a profitable market will exist for gold produced by the Company.
-The Company entered into a series of zero-cost collars to hedge against changes in gold prices for a total of 8,000 ounces of gold per month until September 2021 for a total of 72,000 ounces.
-The remaining gold collar contracts have an average floor price of \$1,467 per ounce and an average ceiling of \$2,142 per ounce.
+The Company entered into a series of zero-cost collars to hedge against changes in gold prices for a total of 8,000 ounces of gold per month until September 2021.
+These contracts expired in September 2021 and as of December 31, 2021, the Company has no further outstanding gold collar positions.